 Wiring harness.
 All conductors from the alternator to the battery shall be continuous in length.
 The conductors shall be sized to provide at least a 25 percent greater current carrying capacity than the design output of the alternator (minimum four-gauge wire).
 The conductor between the alternator and the battery shall be routed in a manner that will provide the least distance between points of termination.
 A separate ground conductor from alternator to engine shall be provided (minimum four-gauge).

-Buses using multiplexed electrical systems may meet the intent of these specifications without the use of specified equipment, subject to the approval of the Department of Education.

-11. Electronic Engine Speed Limiter.
+11. Electronic Road Speed Limiter

-An electronic engine speed limiter shall be provided and set to limit engine speed not to exceed the maximum revolutions per minute as recommended by the engine manufacturer.
-Bus road speed shall not exceed a maximum of 60 miles per hour.
+An electronic road speed limiter shall be provided and set to limit road speed to 60 miles per hour (MPH) on all public school buses.
+Cruise control shall not be installed on public school buses painted NSBY.

-12. Engine.
+12. Engine

 The engine shall be of the internal-combustion, four-stroke cycle type.

-B. Vehicles equipped with CNG, LPG gaseous or liquid injected, and other gaseous fuels engines must be equipped with the valves, valve seats, and other necessary components hardened for the use with such fuels.
+B. Public school buses equipped with CNG, LPG gaseous or liquid injected, and other gaseous fuels engines shall be equipped with the valves, valve seats, and other necessary components hardened for the use with such fuels.

-13. Exhaust System.
+13. Exhaust System

 Exhaust pipe, muffler, after treatment system, and tail pipe shall be outside the bus body and attached to the chassis so that any other chassis component is not damaged.